Based in Holmfirth, near Huddersfield, I offer couples therapy, family counselling and individual counselling.

 When people first enquire about counselling, they often have a number of questions.

-I have tried to answer some commonly asked questions below - if you have questions that aren't covered in this section, feel free to email me: phil@philtannercounselling.com or send me a message using the form on the 'Contact' page of this site.
+I have tried to answer some commonly asked questions below - if you have questions that aren't covered in this section, feel free to email me: phil@philtannercounselling.com or send me a message using the form on the 'Contact Phil' section of this page.

 What is counselling?